onflow/fcl-js/packages/fcl/README.md

 npm run dev:wallet
 ```

-If all is well you should see a similar output to this:
+If all is well you should see

 ```
 @onflow/dev-wallet@0.0.4